BW Story - Die Reiseschreiber

 Nothing like a traditional winemaking company

 The first vintage at the winery in Königschaffhausen am Kaiserstuhl was in 2015.
-That was 27,000 bottles; now, they produce almost 60,000 a year.
+That was 27,000 bottles; now they produce almost 60,000 bottles a year.
 The grapes for the Burgundy-style wines come from the nearby Leiselheimer Gestühls winegrowers.
-The vineyard is known for its rosé wines: "Rosé has a reputation for being a fruity, sweet glugging wine.
-But if you make it properly, you get a wine with structure and strength.
-Customers are amazed at how different our wines taste,” says Bettina Schumann, who has earned an excellent reputation among her fellow winemakers in a short time.
+The vineyard is known for its rosé wines: "Rosé has a reputation for being a fruity, sweet, sloppy wine.
+But if you make it right, you get a wine with structure and strength.
+Customers are amazed at how different our wines taste," says Bettina Schumann, who has quickly earned an excellent reputation among her fellow winemakers.

-Yet, her career path was not clear cut.
-Growing up in Berlin, she discovered a passion for wine early on and began collecting wines as teenager.
+Yet her career path was not obvious.
+Growing up in Berlin, she discovered a passion for wine early on and began collecting wines as a teenager.
 Even then, she admits, her interest was less in the contents of the bottles than in the labels and packaging.
-At one point, Schumann wavered between studying art and doing a winegrowing apprenticeship.
-In the end, she decided to study viticulture and oenology.
-Then, she worked for many years as a winemaker before taking the bold step of running her own business.
+At one point, Schumann wavered between studying art and doing an apprenticeship in winegrowing.
+In the end, she decided to study viticulture and enology.
+She then worked as a winemaker for many years before taking the bold step of running her own business.

-In April 2018, Melanie Panitzke, who had won awards as a sommelier at top-class restaurants, joined her.
-"A good wine does not have to be complex and expensive, with people sitting around analysing it.
+In April 2018, she was joined by Melanie Panitzke, an award-winning sommelier at top restaurants.
+"A good wine doesn't have to be complex and expensive, with people sitting around analyzing it.
 Our wines should be for drinking and having fun," says Panitzke, explaining their winemaking philosophy.

-Both women care not only about what is in the bottles, but also about the way they look.
-So, Bettina now designs the fun labels and boxes herself.
-And the red shoe reflect her love of red shoes, as well as her name: Schumann is German for shoemaker.
+Both women care not only about what the bottles contain, but also about how they look.
+Bettina now designs the fun labels and boxes herself.
+And the red lady's shoe label reflects her love of red shoes, as does her name: Schumann is German for shoemaker.
 Instead of identifying the wines by location, the labels have witty puns that are a mix of French and German.
-But she insists that: "Wineries are also about tradition; you should never forget where your own roots are."
-No wonder the wine from her ‘start-up’ at the Kaiserstuhl in SouthWest Germany is also on trend in Berlin’s hip bars.
+But she insists: "Wineries are also about tradition; you should never forget where your roots are."
+No wonder the wine from her start-up in the Kaiserstuhl region of Southwest Germany is on trend in Berlin's hip bars.

 Organic wine growers with a passion for experimenting

-On the edge of the spa town of Bad Krozinger is the Schererhof.
-In what was once the pigsty of Felix Scherer’s grandmother, he and Berliner, Michael Zimmer make Burgundy-style wines on some 25 acres/10 ha.
-They use old oak barrels from Burgundy and also experiment with micro-organisms and bacteria that are effective in keeping grapes healthy – the natural way.
+The Schererhof is located on the outskirts of the spa town of Bad Krozingen.
+In what was once Felix Scherer's grandmother's pigsty, he and Michael Zimmer, who's originally from Berlin, make Burgundy style wines on about 25 acres/10 hectares.
+They use old oak barrels from Burgundy and also experiment with microorganisms and bacteria to keep the grapes healthy - the natural way.

 Their labels feature a logo with two coats of arms: the Berlin Bear and the Baden Griffin.
-As well as referring to where the two men grew up, it also reflects tradition, with a dash of cool.
-Otherwise, only the basic information is printed on the minimalistic label: the name of the wine and the name of the grape variety.
-No frills, no bright colours.
-Scherer and Zimmer met at viticulture school and soon planned on starting their own winery.
-They realised their dream in 2010.
-Instead of going high-tech, the young winemakers focus on quality, simplicity and respect for nature: "At first we improvised a lot.
-That has become a credo.
-When I have top-quality grapes, I do not need to do much with them," says Scherer.
+It not only refers to where the two men grew up, but also reflects tradition with a dash of cool.
+Otherwise, the minimalist label contains only the basic information: the name of the wine and the name of the grape variety.
+No frills, no bright colors.
+Scherer and Zimmer met at viticulture school and soon planned to open their own winery.
+They realized their dream in 2010.
+Instead of going high-tech, the young winemakers focus on quality, simplicity and respect for nature: "In the beginning we improvised a lot.
+This has become a credo.
+If I have high-quality grapes, I do not have to do much with them," says Scherer.

-The organic winegrowers, like Bettina Schumann and Michael Weber, belong to a new generation of winegrowers, who have organised themselves into the "Generation Pinot" association.
-Their goal: to make Baden wine internationally successful.
+Winemakers such as Felix Scherer, Michael Zimmer, and Bettina Schumann, are part of a new generation of winemakers who have organized themselves into the "Generation Pinot" association.
+Their goal is to make Baden wines internationally successful.

 Generation Pinot